Join us on one of our many scuba diving trips, leaving out of the Belmar Marina in Belmar, New Jersey.

 OL’ SALTY II offers the BEST dive ladder in the industry.
 Our ladder is a center post t-rung design that extends deep into the water.
 This ladder style allows divers to exit the water with all their equipment in place.

 There is no need to take fins off due to the open rung design.

-Captain Nick & his crew made my experience memorable , they made us very welcome there main priority was safety which it should allways be , my biggest regret i didn’t book for the 2 consecutive weeks , maybe captain Nick will consider next year for 2020 Expedition Thanks again Nick.
+Captain Nick & his crew made my experience memorable , they made us very welcome there main priority was safety which it should always be, my biggest regret I didn’t book for the two consecutive weeks, maybe captain Nick will consider next year for 2020 Expedition Thanks again Nick.